stackerdude/watch_edition/Tutorial:-Creating-your-first-page.md

 ## Lets create some content!

-In order to display some content we will need the template function to return something.
+In order to display some content we will need the template function to return some text.

-We want the page to display the text "This is a demo" so we will do the following to the template() function in demoPage.js:
+We want the page to display "This is a demo" so we need the template() function to return a string:
 ```javascript
 template() {
     return `This is a demo.`;